 FROM HIGHEST TO LOWEST...

 Take a ride up to the 40th floor of the Heron Tower and you’ll hit one of London’s highest bars.
 Hang out with The Shard and The Gherkin for company and enjoy the mega views over London.
-It’s also a 24 hour bar so it promises to be on hand anytime you need, which is just what we need in this city.
+It’s also a 24 hour bar so is on hand anytime you need, which is just what London should have more of.
 Their cocktail menu is short and sweet and their signature dish – fried duck egg sitting on a waffle topped with mustard maple syrup is what to order if you hit it in the early hours.

 Well heeled types sip on truffle oil Bloody Marys as they look out over Hyde Park from the 28th floor of the Hilton Park Lane.
 These are cocktails at grown up prices, but the views and immaculate service are worth it.
 BarChick asked nicely (in a very short skirt) and they let her out the door for a proper look, am sure you can too.